danielpedrovs/danielpedrovs/README.md

 - 👋 Hi, I’m @danielpedrovs
 - 👀 I’m interested in some opportunity to apply my knowledgement in coding;
-- 🌱 I’m currently learning Java, HTML, CSS, JavaScript;
+- 🌱 I’m currently learning Java, HTML, CSS, JavaScript, spring Boot, Javascript, React;
 - 💞️ I’m looking to collaborate on projects for back-end and front-end;
 - 📫 How to reach me  I have my linkedin: linkedin.com/in/danielpedrosousa;